 Transfer & Career Center

-The Transfer & Career Center’s mission is to help students achieve their transfer and career goals by providing students with the tools and guidance to be successful.
+The Transfer Center’s mission is to help students achieve their transfer goals by providing students with the tools and guidance to be successful.
 The center staff, resources, and support services enable students to identify a major or field of interest.
-The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process or explore the career trajectory of their choice.
+The center also provides access to online tools and one-on-one assistance to help prepare students for the transfer process.
 The center strives to provide educational equity by addressing the diverse needs of the EVC student population.
 The center staff can help students understand the eligibility criteria and the admissions process for CSU, UC, and private institutions through the use of web-based tools and resources.
-The center is also a place to explore careers, choose a major, and connect with employers.

 - Information on TAP/TAG, and ADT’s (AA-T, AS-T)